EdwardBetts/steadymark/README.md

-Write your documentation using [github-flavored markdown](http://github.github.com/github-flavored-markdown/), surround your snippets with python code blocks and steadymark will automatically find and run them, if there is a header preceeding your python snippet it will be used as title for your test.
+Write your documentation using [github-flavored markdown](http://github.github.com/github-flavored-markdown/), surround your snippets with python code blocks and steadymark will automatically find and run them, if there is a header preceding your python snippet it will be used as title for your test.

 # Advantages: